hazeez/study/docs/statistics/Hypothesis_Testing_02.md

 What we don't know about at this point is

 - Step 4 - Find critical values and
-- Step 5 - find the test statistic.
+- Step 5 - Find the test statistic.

 Good!
 Let's see what a critical value is!